-- Pipeline visibility: Track whether the CRM system is giving sales teams a comprehensive view of customer or prospect activity to identify new opportunities.
+- Pipeline visibility: Track whether the customer relationship management system is giving sales teams a comprehensive view of customer or prospect activity to identify new sales opportunities.

-- Conversion rates: Track current conversion rates across all defined sales stages to establish baselines on which to benchmark success.
+- Conversion rates: Track current and average conversion rates across all defined sales stages to establish baselines on which to benchmark sales success.
 Include sales, upsells, and cross-sells in tracking.

 - New business growth: Track new customer accounts or net new sales by customer.

-- Retention and profit per customer: The duration and value of customer relationships.
+- Customer Retention and profit per customer: The duration and value of customer experiences and relationships.

-- Sales performance: Get as granular as possible with your team’s performance, such as average sales cycle, conversion rate by sales rep, or activities across each stage of engagement.
+- Sales performance: Get as granular as possible with your team’s performance, such as average sales cycle, conversion rate and revenue per sales rep, or activities across each stage of engagement.

 - SLA compliance: Manage performance and compliance with service level agreements with your customers.

-- Customer satisfaction: Set targets for customer satisfaction and measure against those.
+- Customer satisfaction: Set targets for customer satisfaction and measure against those when managing relationships with customers throughout your business process.

-- Usage rate: A CRM system is only as good as its users.
-Set adoption and usage goals for each department.
+- Usage rate: A CRM software is only as good as its users.
+Set user adoption and usage goals for each department.

 - Lead quality: Set standards for lead qualification and opt-outs, and measure the quality of leads that pass to sales via automation.